[Solved] How to Sync Dropbox with OneDrive?

-Dropbox is synonymous with cloud storage and file transfer service.
-It has had the advantage of being one of the first to be in the consumer cloud storage business and enjoys an avid fan base, great customer loyalty, and businesses around the world trust them with storing their precious data.
-Dropbox offers several plans to suit individuals and business teams alike, with varying degrees of features and support.
+Dropbox is synonymous with cloud storage and file-transfer service.
+It has had the advantage of being one of the first to be in the consumer cloud storage business.
+It enjoys an avid fan base, great customer loyalty, and businesses worldwide trust them with storing their precious data.
+Dropbox offers several plans to suit individuals and business teams alike, with varying features and support.
 Microsoft, on the other hand, is a full-spectrum service provider.
-It provides the operating system that has the largest installed user base in the world, it provides Office suite of apps, office productivity software that has the largest installed user base in the world, and it provides email services (Outlook) and cloud storage solutions (OneDrive) as well.
+It provides the operating system with the largest installed user base globally; it provides an Office suite of apps, office productivity software that has the largest installed user base in the world.
+It provides email services (Outlook) and cloud storage solutions (OneDrive) as well.
 Not just this, it goes ahead and ties all of its best bits together and provides these as subscriptions that cost really less compared to the value of what is on offer.

 This is how Dropbox and Microsoft OneDrive stack up to each other: